 An in-depth history and analysis of the Church of Scientology, its founder, and its leadership.
 (Perry)On Writing: A Memoir of the Craft by Stephen KingPublication Date: 2000.

 Don't be scared (literally or figuratively) of this one- it's not a horror title!
 King gives a fascinating overview of his life and career, as well as his advice for writers.
 He also describes his personal creative process, which if you're a fan of writing in any form, is delightful to read about.
 (Laura)Poking a Dead Frog by Mike SacksPublication Date: 2014.

 A collection of interviews and short segments of information from numerous comedy writers, from Terry Jones to the great Mel Brooks, all full of wonderful insight and advice/tips, even if they aren't tips per se.
 The author does a phenomenal job of digging in to their minds with his questions to get some rather detailed information.
 (Alec)So You've Been Publicly Shamed by John RonsonPublication Date: 2015.

-With equal parts wry humor and shocked dismay, Ronson delivers a must-read exposé of our culture's newly rediscovered fascination with ruining the lives of strangers.
+With equal parts wry humor and shocked dismay, Ronson delivers a must-read exposé of our culture's fascination with ruining the lives of strangers.
 Every user of social media should be required to read this book before they sign up for an account.
 (Jared)